 Other HPV-related cancers might not have signs or symptoms until they are advanced and hard to treat.
 These include cancers of the vulva, vagina, penis, anus, and oropharynx (cancers of the back of the throat, including the base of the tongue and tonsils).

-This is a change from the former recommendation to receive three doses starting at ages 11-12.
-The CDC based this change to only two doses based on the latest science showing the effectiveness of the vaccine if given to 11-12 year olds on time.
+This is a change from the former CDC recommendation to receive three doses starting at ages 11 - 12 years.
+The CDC based this change to only two doses based on the latest science showing the effectiveness of the vaccine if given to 11-12 year olds.
 Details about the change to the recommendation are provided below to help clarify for parents:

 The vaccine offers the greatest health benefits those who receive all three recommended doses before having any type of sexual activity.
 Some parents may be surprised to learn that sexual intercourse is not necessary for infection.
 Oral-genital and hand-genital transmission of some genital HPV types is possible.
 A person can become infected during their first sexual encounter.
 Widespread vaccination with HPV vaccine has the potential to save up to 4,000 women from cervical cancer deaths each year.